 I really outdid myself with this one.
 A cozy pasta bake that is also super nutritious?
 Yes please!
-If you’re not normal a tofu lover, I am confident this Tofu Ricotta Stuffed Shells recipe will change your mind.
+If you think you’re not a tofu lover, I am confident this Tofu Ricotta Stuffed Shells recipe will change your mind.

 Tofu is the MVP of this recipe for a few reasons:

-Tofu is the key ingredient in this recipe.
-If you aren’t familiar, tofu is a vegetarian diet stable because of its high protein content.
+Tofu is the key ingredient in this recipe and is popular in vegetarian cooking due to it’s high protein content.
 It is versatile and takes on the flavour of whatever else you add to it.

 Plant-based diet staple: